-If you're a fan of the hit television series The Beverly Hillbillies, you might want to save up your pennies.
-The mansion seen in the opening credits of the series is now on the market.
-Of course, you are going to have to find some of that Texas Tea if you want to buy it.
-Currently, it comes with a $442 million price tag, making it the highest priced piece of real estate in the nation.
+If you're a fan of the hit television series The Beverly Hillbillies, you can stop saving up your pennies to buy the iconic mansion associated with the show.
+The mansion seen in the opening credits of the series was on the market for several months.
+Of course, you were going to have to find some of Jed Clampett's Texas Tea if you wanted to buy it.
+Now, that dream is gone.
+Lachlan Murdoch, son of Rupert Murdoch, purchased the mansion for around $150 million in December of 2019.

 Naturally, the home only appeared in the credits of the television series that made it famous.
 All other shots took place on a film lot in Hollywood.

 One of the reasons the home was on the market is that the previous owner passed away on May 23, 2017.
 According to ABC News, Jerry Perenchio, who was once the chairman and CEO of Spanish-language broadcast network Univision, lived in the home until his death.
 Now the beautiful masterpiece is in need of a new owner to upkeep the fantastic piece of television history.

 This article was originally published in 2017, but has been updated to reflect the sale of the property.